jonhjelm/docs-and-training/infrastructure_overview/workflows_and_services.md

 # Workflows and services on the CloudFlow platform
-In a nutshell, the CloudFlow platform is a _workflow execution tool_.
+In a nutshell, the CloudFlow platform is a _workflow execution engine_.
 Here, a _workflow_ is defined as a set of calculations, simulations, or analytics tasks which are executed for some specific user input.
 A typical workflow could look like this: